Beginnings Family Services

 - Donation relates to the medical and legal transfer of tissue between patients.

 - Canadian law accords a lesser legal status to embryos than that of children.
-Accordingly, the term “donation” therefore is used for the sake of clarity.
+Accordingly, the term “donation” is used for the sake of clarity.

 Yes.
 If a pregnancy is achieved using one of the donated embryos and others still remain, they can be used at a later date in pursuit of future pregnancies.